scilus/scil-documentation/source/arriving/setup_computer.rst

 Git
 """

 Git is a version control software system that allows to store and keep track of the changes made to a code base.
 It is a kind of a "dropbox" for code, which saves the whole evolution (versions) of the code.
 In the lab, we use the website `Github <https://github.com/>`_ to help us store and manage our code using Git in a user-friendly way.
 You should get used to it from the beginning, as it is a powerful and very helpful tool.
-If you have never used Git on your computer, the first step would be to set your user.name and user.email:
+If you have never used Git on your computer, the first step would be to set your user.name and user.email, and set your pull preference:

 .. code-block:: bash

     git config --global user.name "FIRST_NAME LAST_NAME"
     git config --global user.email "MY_NAME@example.com"

+    git config --global pull.rebase false

 You can also add these lines in your .bashrc (:bash:`code ~/.bashrc`) to see the current Git branch in your terminal: